-Course Student Learning Objectives: Upon completing MAT 161, students should be able to:
+Course Student Learning Objectives Upon completing MAT 162, students should be able to:

-- Use graphical, numerical, analytical and verbal representations of functions, limits, derivatives and integrals.
-(MS 1; QRE 1) - understand the meaning of the derivative in terms of a rate of change and local linear approximation and use derivatives to solve a variety of problems.
-(MS 1 & 2; QRE 1 & 2) - understand the meaning of the definite integral both as a limit of Riemann sums and as the net accumulation of change and use integrals to solve a variety of problems.
-(MS 1 & 2; QRE 1 & 2) - understand the relationship between the derivative and the definite integral as expressed in the Fundamental Theorem of Calculus.
-(MS 1; QRE 1) use correct mathematical syntax to explain solutions in both written and graphic forms.
-(MS 3; QRE 3) - model physical situations using the concepts of calculus.
-(MS 2 & 3; QRE 2 & 3) - use technology to help solve problems, experiment, interpret results, and verify and communicate conclusions.
-(MS 1 & 2 & 3; QRE 1 & 2) - determine the reasonableness of solutions, including sign, size, relative accuracy, and units of measurement.
-(MS 2 & 3; QRE 1, 2 & 3)
+- Use graphical, numerical, analytical and verbal representations of integrals, differential and parametric equations, sequences and infinite series. - Use techniques of integration and differential equations to solve a variety of problems. - Use calculus to understand the properties of conic sections and other curves in polar and parametric form. - Understand convergence properties of sequences and series. - Use correct mathematical syntax to explain solutions in both written and graphic forms. - Model physical situations using the concepts of calculus. - Use technology to help solve problems, experiment, interpret results, and verify and communicate conclusions. - Determine the reasonableness of solutions, including sign, size, relative accuracy, and units of measurement.